awslabs/serverless-rules/docs/contributing/create_rule.md

 Creating rules
 ==============

 If you are thinking of creating or proposing a new rule, please follow the process outline below.
-The first step before any rule creating is to [submit an issue](#create-an-issue) to collect feedback from other members of the community.
+The first step before adding a new rule is to [submit an issue](#create-an-issue) to collect feedback from other members of the community.

 ## Create an issue